Donald Trump Approval Rating Up Six Points In First Week

-Tracking the Donald Trump approval rating is officially underway now that the 45th President has taken office.
-Before his first day on the job, numerous media outlets reported he had the lowest favorability rating of any newly elected President at 40 percent.
+Tracking the Donald Trump approval rating is officially underway now that the 45th president has taken office.
+Before his first day on the job, numerous media outlets reported he had the lowest favorability rating of any newly-elected president at 40 percent.

 So how did week one go?